Look up free King County public records on anyone right away using the tools provided in this resource.

 Additionally, there is also a Washington State Patrol’s (WSP) Most Wanted link that has mugshots of offenders wanted by the WSP for those who want to find someone’s mugshot.

-The Probation Division of King County District Court dispenses probation services by providing supervision and assessments under court orders for individuals who are on probation.15 Probation is defined as a court imposed community supervision of an offender who has been convicted of a crime in lieu of prison time.16
+The Probation Division of King County District Court dispenses probation services by providing supervision and assessments under court orders for individuals who are on probation.15

-How To Obtain King County Washington Court Records
+How To Obtain King County Court Records

 King County citizens can access all court records by contacting the County Superior Court Clerk’s Office—records can be accessed in two ways: online through the KC Script Portal or Case Search and in person.17, 18

-There are several types of courts under the jurisdiction of the Kings County Superior Court—these are outlined below.
+There are several types of courts under the jurisdiction of the Kings County Superior Court—these are outlined below:

 Online Access to Court Records Using KC Script Portal & Case Search: The County Superior Court Clerk’s Office online tool known as KC Script Portal can be used to find all King County judicial records.
-While the service is free, it does require registration for an account to enable certain functionalities such as paying criminal court fines; but viewing court case docket information does not require registration.
+While the service is free, it does require registration for an account to enable certain functionalities, such as paying criminal court fines but viewing court case docket information does not require registration.

-Interested parties may also use the King County Case Search Tool to find different types of court cases including criminal, probate, civil cases and family cases.
+Interested parties may also use the King County Case Search Tool to find different types of court cases, including criminal, probate, civil cases and family cases.
 Case Search does not require an account registration and can be searched using party name, court date and case number.

 The other two vital records—birth and death records can be obtained in King County by contacting the King County Department of Public Health and the Washington Department of Health.

-Birth and death records that are certified in Washington State are only available to qualified applicants which include the subject of the record and immediate family members—to obtain certified copies, applicants will need to provide proof of identity and eligibility documentation (Spanish).6 As a result, when ordering these vital records, requestors will need to furnish a government issued ID from this list of acceptable ID’s in addition to the documentation proving eligibility.
+Birth and death records that are certified in Washington State are only available to qualified applicants which include the subject of the record and immediate family members—to obtain certified copies, applicants will need to provide proof of identity and eligibility documentation (Spanish).6 As a result, when ordering these vital records, requestors will need to furnish a government-issued ID from this list of acceptable IDs in addition to the documentation proving eligibility.

-Both of these state and county public agencies allow for online requests for birth and death records which are quick and convenient.
-In cases where requests cannot be made online, other methods such as mail and in person requests are available.
+Both of these state and county public agencies allow for online requests for birth and death records, which are quick and convenient.
+In cases where requests cannot be made online, other methods, such as mail and in-person requests, are available.

 Interested parties looking to order birth certificates or death certificates can do so from the King County Department of Public Health (DPH) in several ways including online, mail and in person requests.

 The county has birth certificates or certificates of birth for persons born in King County and Washington State from 1907.
-It has death records and certificates for all individuals that died in Seattle at anytime, death certificate or certificate of death in King County exist from 1944 to present and Washington death records from 2015.
+It has death records and certificates for all individuals who died in Seattle at anytime, death certificate or certificate of death in King County exist from 1944 to present and Washington death records from 2015.

 Cost for the certificate is $25.00 and can be paid via money order or check which should be payable to “King County Vital Statistics.“ There is an additional $4.00 charge for mail orders.
 Mail the completed form, copy of ID and proofs of eligibility document(s) to the address below.
-Requests are processed in 2-3 weeks.
+Requests are processed in 2-3 weeks:

 KC Vital Statistics

-201 South Jackson St. Suite #220
+201 South Jackson St., Suite #220

 Seattle, WA 98104

-In Person Requests for Birth and Death Certificates— The King County Vital Records lobby is open 8.30AM to 4.30PM during weekdays and has VitalChek kiosks that can be used to place orders.
+In Person Requests for Birth & Death Certificates— The King County Vital Records lobby is open 8.30AM to 4.30PM during weekdays and has VitalChek kiosks that can be used to place orders.
 The fee is $28.50 and certificates are available the same day—however, if a request is made after 4PM, there is a high probability that the certificate will be available the next business day.

 King County Vital Records